borisPMC/Household_Robot/README.md

 # Proactive Human-Robot Collaborative Service Robot System

-**An Interdisciplinary Final-Year Project hosted by Faculty of Engineering, Hong Kong Polytechnic University.**
+**An Interdisciplinary Final-Year Project hosted by the Faculty of Engineering, Hong Kong Polytechnic University.**

-Our proposed proactive robot serving Hong Kong elderly people in a household.
-The robot can grab objects and deliver them to the user based on the given audio command.
-As a proof of concept, four medicines are currently supported, including ACE Inhitbitor, Metformin, Atorvastatin, and Amitriptyline.
+Our proposed proactive robot serves older adults in Hong Kong households.
+The robot can grab objects and deliver them to the user based on audio commands.
+As a proof of concept, our robot is currently capable of retrieving four types of medicine, including ACE Inhibitor, Metformin, Atorvastatin, and Amitriptyline.

 ## About this repository
 The deployment scripts includes main.py and all scripts in _modules_ folder.
 After setting up everything (hardware, SDKs), run _main.py_.